Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 Mr. Hasegawa (@rarirureluis)is.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 Before becoming a monorepo

-How do you operate Terraform?
+How do you run Terraform?

 This service operated Terraform using GitHub Actions or CodeBuild.